Joey Votto Player Props: Reds vs. Brewers

 Joey Votto At The Plate

-- Votto is batting .233 with two doubles, seven home runs and seven walks.
+- Votto is batting .226 with two doubles, seven home runs and eight walks.

-- Votto has picked up a hit in 44.4% of his 18 games this year, with at least two hits in 27.8% of those games.
+- In 42.1% of his games this season (eight of 19), Votto has picked up at least one hit, and in five of those games (26.3%) he recorded at least two.

-- Votto has had an RBI in eight games this season (44.4%), including five multi-RBI outings (27.8%).
+- In eight games this season (42.1%), Votto has picked up an RBI, and in five of those games (26.3%) he had more than one.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.